Shreni: Functions

-Shreni-dharma
+Legal status and shreni-dharma

-Members were bound by guild-specific dharma.
-The Manusmriti stated "A king must inquire into the law of groups (jāti), of districts (ganapada), of guilds (shreni), and of families (kula)."
+The Dharmaśāstra tradition recognised shreni as a legitimate corporate body whose internal regulations carried legal weight.
+The Manusmriti counsels the king to ascertain and respect the established law of various shrenis when administering justice; stating that "A king must inquire into the law of groups (jāti), of districts (ganapada), of guilds (shreni), and of families (kula)."